-while executing and tracking business plans.
-It represents the sales function in Integrated Business Planning and centrally runs for channel loyalty programmes, field-force effectiveness/ productivity programmes and sell-out activations to aid offtake.
+The function is dedicated to crafting go-to-market strategy, while executing and tracking business plans.
+It represents the sales function in Integrated Business Planning and centrally runs the entire sales activity calendar.
+The function is responsible for channel loyalty programmes, field-force effectiveness/ productivity programmes and sell-out activations to aid offtake.